ros2/ros2_documentation/source/Contributing/Developer-Guide.rst

 Documentation
 ^^^^^^^^^^^^^

-All packages should have these documentation elements present in their README or linked to from their README:

-* Description and purpose
+The README is the first place users should go to interact with your package.
+Therefore, it *must* describe the package and its purpose.
+It should also contain or direct users to information which improves experience, such as:

 * Definition and description of the public API
 * Examples
-* How to build and install (should reference external tools/workflows)
+* How to build and install (especially if other than ``colcon build``)
-* How to build and run tests
+* How to build and run tests (especially if other than ``colcon test``)
 * How to build documentation
 * How to develop (useful for describing things like ``python setup.py develop``)
 * License and copyright statements